 For the applied recognition and measurement policies, we refer to chapter "Accounting Policies and Valuation Principles" within the notes.
-Explanations with respect to the financial performance as well as assets and liabilities of the Company are presented section 18 of the management report.
+Explanations with respect to the financial performance as well as assets and liabilities of the Company are presented in the chapter "Results of Operations, Financial Position and Net Assets of Covestro AG" of the management report.